reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(50.0, accruedInterest.applyAsDouble(principalAmount));
 }
 ```

 In this example, `IntToDoubleFunction` is used to define a function `accruedInterest` that calculates the interest accrued based on the principal amount provided as an integer input.
 Then the test verifies the calculated interest.

 ### IntToLongFunction

 **The `IntToLongFunction` interface represents a function that accepts an int-valued argument and produces a long-valued result.**

 ```java
 @FunctionalInterface
 public interface IntToLongFunction {
   double applyAsLong(int value);
 }
 ```

 This is the `Function` specialization for converting `int` to `long`.
 It is a functional interface with the `applyAsLong(int)` functional method.

 {{% info title="Functions and Stream Operations" %}}
 Functional interfaces like `IntToDoubleFunction` and `IntToLongFunction` are particularly useful when working with streams of primitive data types.
-For instance, if we have a stream of integers and we need to perform operations that require converting those integers to doubles or longs, we can use these functional interfaces within stream operations like `mapToInt`, `mapToDouble`, and `mapToLong`.
+For instance, if we have a stream of integers, and we need to perform operations that require converting those integers to doubles or longs, we can use these functional interfaces within stream operations like `mapToInt`, `mapToDouble`, and `mapToLong`.
 This allows us to efficiently perform transformations on stream elements without the overhead of autoboxing and unboxing.
 {{% /info %}}
-\

 Let's see how `IntToLongFunction` helps us do clean coding:

 ```java
 @Test
 void intToLongFunction() {